vfile/vfile-reporter/readme.md

 See [`support.md`][support] for ways to get help.

 This project has a [code of conduct][coc].
-By interacting with this repository, organization, or community you agree to abide by its terms.
+By interacting with this repository, organisation, or community you agree to abide by its terms.

 ## License